draconisPW/PWMAngband/docs/guide.rst

 The next point is that you don't need to fight any particular monster (other than the big two).
 Yes, there might be a rather impressive hoard in that vault – but if the monsters guarding it are too many or too fierce, well, just give it a pass.
-PWMAngband offers an endless supply of monsters and treasure and everything.
+Angband offers an endless supply of monsters and treasure and everything.
 There will always be another day – provided you live to see another day.
 Sometimes you just have to bug out and run for your life.

-So, let me recap, the vital points of PWMAngband are:
+So, let me recap, the vital points of Angband are:

 * go down a lot of stairs
 * kill Sauron (dl 99)